Extension Methods in C#

 }

-Once this extension method is defined and the namespace is included where it's declared, you can use it like this:
+Once this extension method is declared and the namespace is imported, you can use it like this:

 string name = "";